aranggitoar/aist/README.en.md

 - [ ] An interlinear format in two forms: (1) small in file size and (2) clear and easy to understand.
 - [x] A tool to translate the original text to the target language as a desktop application and web application.
-Ready to use [source code repository](https://github.com/benihyangbaik/interlinear-bible-simple-editor), [web application](https://ibse.benihyangbaik.com).
+Now ready to use: [source code repository](https://github.com/benihyangbaik/interlinear-bible-simple-editor), [web application](https://ibse.benihyangbaik.com).
 - [ ] A tool to display this format in a web application.